plourenco/website-blog/src/posts/volatile/index.md

 ```

 The trace above is expected to load `A` and `B` as 1, but instead could be seen
 in the wrong order.
-It is still coherent, as the writes to `A` and `B` are
+It is still coherent, there is no stale data (incoherence)
+as the writes to `A` and `B` are **eventually** visible to process 2, but the
-**eventually** visible to process 2. [^5] Both processes will have a coherent
+stores are already reordered. [^5] Both processes will have a coherent view of
-view of the memory, but not soon enough.
+the memory, but not soon enough.

 <Note>